upendarxl/Portfolio_R/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a Student perusing Post graduate diploma in data analytics for business at St. Clair collage Windsor(Canada).
+I am a Student perusing Post graduate diploma in data analytics for business at St. Clair collage (Windsor, Canada).
 I have completed my bachelors in computer science from Visvesvaraya Technological University (VTU) Belgaum, India.
 I have experience in following technologies and wanted to collaborate on the same.
 1. Data analysis using python and R.
 2. Automation using Uipath and .Net.